Bravia (brand): Internals

-The LCD panels within BRAVIA TVs are manufactured by Sony Corporation with a special architecture.
+The LCD panels within Bravia TVs are manufactured by Sony Corporation with a special architecture.
 Since 2010, the high end Bravia LX, HX and selected NX series use a 10th gen Sony Bravia ASV panel.
 The 8th gen SPVA panel from Sony LCD continue to serve other midrange and budget Bravia models.

 Many Sony televisions with USB connectivity run Linux.

 Upgrading and maintenance

 The software can be upgraded via a USB type A interface labeled "DME^{x} / service only" and via the Internet for later models.

-2006–2007 models may be updated using a memory stick or USB.
-Depending upon the country and TV standard the tuner may need a service device to update it.
+2006–2007 models may be updated using a memory card or USB.
+Depending upon the country and TV standard, the tuner may need a service device to update it.